Is Your Child Normal or Developmentally Delayed?

 When dealing with a child with a learning disability, there is often a large gap between their potential and actual achievement.
 Children with learning disabilities may appear perfectly “normal”, bright and intelligent, yet lack the ability to perform at an expected skill level for a child of their age.

-So when is a kindergartener just a little slow on the uptake, or developmentally delayed?
-It can be really hard to tell.
-There are however some “red flags” to look for if you suspect your child or student may have some learning disabilities.
 If you come to the conclusion that something is amiss, it’s time to seek a thorough evaluation by a qualified professional.
 The following is a list of red flags–organized by subject–that may indicate a child is developmentally delayed or struggles with a learning disability.

 Mathematics